ari-fischer/glyoxal_oxidation_2024/README.md

 •	QChem output files for geometry optimization, vibrational frequencies, transition-state search, and intrinsic reaction coordinate.

-•	Python script for generating thermodynamic parameters using outputs from QChem

-•	MatLab code for simulating reactions with the model

 Codes:

 •	Python script to calculate molecular volumes

-•	Jupyter notebook for generating parameters for the reactor model
+•	Jupyter notebook for generating parameters for the kinetic model

 •	Python script for generating thermodynamic parameters using outputs from QChem